Sparse Control of Quantum Systems: Cost functionals and functional analytic setting

 \section{Cost functionals and functional analytic setting}

-The primary goal of optimal control theory from the point of view of applications is to identify time profiles $v_\ell \colon [0,T] \to \R$ of the control fields which achieve a suitable goal, such as transfer of the system from one eigenstate of $H_0$ to another, and are convenient to implement experimentally.
-A general introduction to quantum control from a mathematical perspective is given in~\cite{D:2008:CH}.
-Overviews of optimal quantum control from the application point of view are given in e.g. ~\cite{WG:2007:JPB} and~\cite{HTKSVR:2012:PCCP}.
-The theoretical work up to now has focused on simple cost functionals like the $L^2$ norm of the control field (or variants thereof like the $L^1$ or $H^1$ norm).
-But we may ask the question: \emph{Why $L^2$} (or variants thereof)?
+To identify control fields $v_\ell \colon [0,T] \to \R$ which achieve a suitable goal, such as transfer of the system from one eigenstate of $H_0$ to another, and which are convenient to implement experimentally, one typically minimizes a cost functional which promotes goal achievement and penalizes unsuitable controls~\cite{HTKSVR:2012:PCCP}.
+The theoretical work up to now has focused on cost functionals like the $L^2$ norm of the control field (or variants thereof like the $L^1$ or $H^1$ norm).
+This approach has been very successful in achieving a wide spectrum of control goals.
+But it has been remarked that ``[the] resulting optimized electric fields are often very complex, thus it is nearly impossible to understand the underlying processes involved in the observed control''~\cite{HTKSVR:2012:PCCP}.
+We may therefore ask the question: \emph{Why $L^2$} (or variants thereof)?

-In fact, while $L^2$ at first sight looks like a relevant choice, we will argue in this paper that it is not a very good choice.
-This is due to the fact that the $L^2$ norm squared is proportional to the total field energy expended.
-The ensuing controls lack a simple structure, they are notoriously difficult to interpret, and have experimentally undesirable features.
-This is discussed in detail in Section \ref{sec:numerics}.
-Instead, we will argue that it pays off to use more sophisticated costs which are adapted to the subtle nature of quantum dynamics.
-As we will see, such costs naturally deliver controls which are, at the same time, \emph{sparse in frequency}, picking out the system's Bohr frequencies without any special ansatz, while at the same time having \emph{slowly varying amplitude envelopes}, thereby sharing an important feature of laser pulses designed by experimentalists which are commonly and successfully used in the laboratory rather than by optimal control.
+We will argue that using certain more sophisticated costs leads to ``simpler'' controls.
+The control fields are \emph{sparse in frequency}, picking out the system's Bohr frequencies without any special ansatz, while at the same time having \emph{slowly varying amplitude envelopes}, thereby sharing an important feature of laser pulses designed by experimentalists which are commonly and successfully used in the laboratory.

 We first state the general class of costs we propose, including its functional analytic setting.
 Subsequently we give examples.
-The simplest example of such a cost which yields nice frequency-sparse controls, and which motivated the general setting, is described in Example~\ref{ex:bloch_h1} below.
+The simplest example of such a cost which yields frequency-sparse controls, and which motivated the general setting, is described in Example~\ref{ex:bloch_h1} below.